 Everyday checking our emails is an important job.
-We all receive many important emails from work, home, friends, from us (LinuxAndUbuntu) and many more.
+We all receive many important emails from work, home, friends, from us and many more.
 Here comes the job of email clients which periodically check our emails, stores them for offline access, let us quickly reply, see our calendar, address book, and many more awesome features.

-That’s why today I am going to list out some of the top or best Linux email clients.
+That’s why today I am going to list out some of the top or best email clients for Linux.
 Let us start the list, but remember the list is not in some kind of 1-10 sort.
 All email clients mentioned here are great and also have cons.
 The list is exclusive, not exhaustive.

 It is mostly the default email client on Linux distros no matter what their origin is.
 There are reasons for it to be default email client like support for address book, large file handling, quick search option and the largest being open sourced and widely developed and maintained.
 The name of Mozilla integrated with it ensures perfect security and privacy.

 Nylas Mail (Basic & Pro)

 The working screen of Nylas is really attractive and modern looking while focusing on ease for users.
 You can manage almost all email service providers in Nylas.
 Enriched contact profiles, undo send, a unified inbox with support for unlimited email accounts, unlimited customizable signatures, quick reply templates, translation, Multi-language spell check, enhanced search capabilities are some of the awesome features of Nylas.
 Nylas, however, comes in two variants i.e. basic and pro.
 The team is maintaining basic well and if you don’t want to purchase stuff you can safely use basic.
-Best thing is Nylas that it is open source.
+The best thing is that it is open source.

 Mutt operates fully from terminal and also support multiple accounts.
 Quick options, read, send, and many more features are inbuilt in mutt.
-Mutt is very lightweight on system and is safe to use as all emails are stored in local machine.
+It is very lightweight on the system and is safe to use as all emails are stored in the local machine.
 Mutt, however, lacks the functionality to display images in your email and that is normal due to terminal inability for it.
-Mutt is super fast, stable, actively developed and open sourced.
+It is super fast, stable, actively developed and open sourced.
 A try to use mutt every day is a must for every Linux lover.

 Hiri is also a top-edged email client which works only with Microsoft or exchange emails.
 I would also like to state first that Hiri is not free.
 However, the team behind Hiri claims to be helpful towards students and NGOs and give them Hiri access for free.

-Evolution is also an open source email client that is more or less similar to thunderbird.
-In many cases, it has preference over thunderbird.
-Same as thunderbird, evolution provides you contact management, calendar integration facility, privacy, and security, unlimited customizations using plugins and many more awesome features.
+Evolution is also an open source email client that is more or less similar to Thunderbird.
+In many cases, it has preference over Thunderbird.
+Same as Thunderbird, evolution provides you contact management, calendar integration facility, privacy, security, unlimited customizations using plugins and many more awesome features.

 We all have our favorite email client, mine is Mutt.
 What is yours?
 Let me know by commenting below.